kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ### Writing to Status

-This enhancement proposes using status to of `ValidatingAdmissionPolicy` to communicate type-checking errors and any other misconfigurations such as CRD not found errors.
+This enhancement proposes using status of `ValidatingAdmissionPolicy` to communicate type-checking errors and any other misconfigurations such as CRD not found errors.